 What if my muffins don’t rise?

-Homemade sourdough English muffins can last about 3 days at room temperature, up to a week in the refrigerator, and approximately 3 months in the freezer.
+About 3 days at room temp, up to a week in the fridge, or 3 months in the freezer.

 Conclusion